BRTechArt-Ben/TeachableMachine/README.md

 # This is an educational repository, used for experimental learning.
-This is not a complete project to be reviewed
+This is not a complete project to be reviewed.

 ## TeachableMachine